breaddevv/CoD4Organizer/README.md

 # CoD4Organizer
  An organizer for Call of Duty 4 to apply custom camos to weapons.

+# THIS MAY REQUIRE MORE TESTING
+From what I have tested on my PC, it works fine, however this may be different for other computers.
+If this is the case, leave an issue explaining what is going on.

 # How to install / uninstall
 Go to the releases tab, and download the .exe, place the exe in your Call of Duty 4/main folder, and run it.
 Allow administrator privileges, and click Install, this will start renaming and creating files needed for it.